 - Vacuum Cleaner: Clean up dust as you go to maintain a clean workspace.

-Sanding plaster can be a dusty and messy process, so it’s essential to prepare your workspace to minimize cleanup later.
+Sanding plaster can be a dusty and messy process, so it’s essential to prepare your workspace to minimise cleanup later.
 Follow these steps to ensure everything is set up properly.

-- Clear the Room: Remove all furniture, decorations, and other items from the room.
-If this isn’t possible, cover everything with plastic sheeting or drop cloths.
+- Clear the Room: Remove all furniture, decorations, and other items.
+If possible, cover everything with plastic sheeting or drop cloths.

 - Cover Floors: Protect your floors from dust and debris by covering them with drop cloths or plastic sheets.

-Sanding plaster can release fine dust particles into the air, which can be harmful to your health if inhaled.
+Sanding plaster can release fine dust particles into the air, which can harm your health if inhaled.
 Always follow safety precautions to protect yourself during the sanding process.

 Important Safety Tips: